- About Us

 Saturday, February 7, 2015 • 8:00pm • $28 in advance; $32 at the door • Buy Tickets

 Discerning audiences will be blown away as the world’s most talented and eclectic acoustic guitarists grace our stage at this annual event.
-International Guitar Night’s founder Brian Gore will be joined by American classical innovator Andrew York, Brazilian jazz master Diego Figuierido, and contemporary French-Canadian steel string icon Erik Mongrain.
+International Guitar Night’s founder Brian Gore will be joined by American classical innovator Andrew York, Brazilian jazz master Diego Figuierido, and acoustic guitarist and composer Maneli Jamal.
 York is a Grammy winner for his work with the Los Angeles Guitar Quartet and his own brilliant compositions.
-Figuierido is one of the most sought-after jazz artists in the United States and around the world, and Mongrain is a true innovator of acoustic guitar renown for his use of tapping and percussion to enhance his melodies.
+Figuierido is one of the most sought-after jazz artists in the United States and around the world, and Jamal has won countless music competitions around the world including placing in the top 3 at Guitar Idol, a worldwide guitar competition held in London.
 Together, they create a magical evening of contemporary guitar music.

 Thursday, March 19, 2015 • 7:30pm • $30 in advance; $34 at the door • Buy Tickets